 • The financial needs and resources of the surviving spouse and dependent children

-The court will consider several factors in determining the amount of the allowance, including:
+For children, the court will consider several factors in determining the amount of the allowance, including:

 1. The age of the child;